immcantation/shazam/docs/topics/createTargetingModel.md

 :   name of the column containing the V-segment allele calls.

 multipleMutation
-:   string specifying how to handle multiple mutations occuring within the same 5-mer.
-If `"independent"` then multiple mutations within the same 5-mer are counted indepedently.
+:   string specifying how to handle multiple mutations occurring within the same 5-mer.
+If `"independent"` then multiple mutations within the same 5-mer are counted independently.
-If `"ignore"` then 5-mers with multiple mutations are excluded from the otal mutation tally.
+If `"ignore"` then 5-mers with multiple mutations are excluded from the t mutation tally.

 minNumMutations
 :   minimum number of mutations required to compute the 5-mer